The Recovery System is Broken.

 As a senior health care and non-profit executive and director since 2002, Rich has developed specialized skills across multiple domains, including mental health services, substance use disorder treatment, and recovery support services.
 Rich has logged over 40,000 coaching hours and is a Licensed Clinical SUD Specialist (“LCAS”), DOT Substance Abuse Professional (SAP), Certified Clinical Supervisor (“CCS”), Co-Occurring Disorder Professional (“CCDP”), Certified Employee Assistance Professional (“CEAP”), Certified ARISE Interventionist (“CAI”), and an EMDR Certified Trauma Therapist.

-CO-FOUNDER AND VP OF MEMBERSHIP EXPERIENCE
+CO-FOUNDER AND VP OF BUSINESS DEVELOPMENT

 Elizabeth has been heavily involved in FAVOR Greenville, serving as co-chair of the capital campaign that raised $1.5 million.
-As a wife and mom from Greenville, SC, Elizabeth overcame addiction and is now dedicated to taking the youturn message to families and schools.
+As a wife and mom from Greenville, SC, Elizabeth overcame substance misuse and is now dedicated to taking the youturn message to families and schools.
 She has a passion for educating teens and preparing them for the temptations and pressures of college life.

-Elizabeth has been in recovery for substance use disorder for more than 12 years and is a strong advocate for sharing her story in the hopes of helping others struggling with dependency and addiction.
+Elizabeth has been in recovery for substance use disorder for more than 12 years and is a strong advocate for sharing her story in the hopes of helping others struggling with dependency and misuse.
 “Addiction feels like a prison.
 I want everyone out there to know there is hope and that recovery is possible for anyone.”
 Elizabeth’s desire to help others falls right in line with the mission of youturn, and she is a strong proponent of giving families the information and knowledge they need to bring about change without judgment or stigma.

 Jennifer is a veteran in the behavioral healthcare field, with more than three decades of clinical and operations experience.
 Currently, she is the Vice President of Addiction Services at Meadows Behavioral Healthcare.
 Among other leadership roles, Jennifer has served as Group CEO for Talbott Recovery Campus and CEO for Black Bear Lodge.

-A nationally recognized expert on addiction treatment techniques, she regularly speaks at national conferences to paraprofessionals groups and in employee assistance programs and healthcare and collegiate programs.
+A nationally recognized expert on substance misuse treatment techniques, she regularly speaks at national conferences to paraprofessionals groups and in employee assistance programs and healthcare and collegiate programs.
 Jennifer earned her Bachelor of Science degree from Georgia State University, graduating Summa Cum Laude, as well as earning a Master’s in organizational leadership from Mercer University, graduating with highest honors.